Corsham conveyancing FAQs

 Conveyancing disbursements are the extra third-party costs incurred on your behalf, such as Stamp Duty or searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Corsham are fixed, meaning for a standard conveyancing transaction, what we quote is what you pay